A Low-rank Approximation for MDPs via Moment Coupling: Sister-chain construction via aggregation

-This bound makes explicit that we want to ``group'' together states that are similar in their value.
-Since one does not want (or cannot) compute the exact value one must have insight into the problem to identify this grouping.
-The bound we obtain here for soft aggregation with our choice of $U,G$ has a similar flavor; see Theorem \ref{thm:backtodelta} further below.

-In the case where each meta-state $l$ has a representative state $x_l$ (i.e. $\bu$ is binary), it is convenient to think of $\calM$ as the set of representative states $\calS^0:=\{x\in\calS: x_l=x \mbox{ for some } l\in\calM\}$.
-A soft aggregation (non-binary $\bg$) then interpolates detailed states from the representative ones.
-This {\em coarse grid} scheme is what we use in our algorithm.
+In the case of soft aggregation (stochastic G), but combined with a representative state for each meta-state, detailed states are interpolated from the representative ones.
+This is sometimes referred to as {\em coarse grid} scheme, which we opt for in our algorithm as explained below.